Upper Mustang TrekkingUpper Mustang Trekking

 Cost Details

-The cost of this trip depends on the basis of accommodation in the city, group size, transportations usage and level of services.
 We provide special discount for larger group, relevant travel company, partners or agents and non- profit organizations.

 What's included